DouglasParnoff/learning-python/README.md

 # learning-python
-The porpouse of this repositorie is help you to learn python
+The porpouse of this repositorie is show you how I'm learning python